fbpx

 Party In My Pants

 Party In My Pants is a small woman-owned and operated business.
 Cloth pads come in various colors and sizes and are all handmade in Ashland, Wisconsin.
-Plus, every month Party in My pants partners with an organization doing charitable work in the field of health, menstrual equity, and women’s empowerment.
+Plus, every month, Party in My Pants partners with an organization doing charitable work in the fields of health, menstrual equity, and women’s empowerment.

 Cloth Queen